Day 1 Bogotá

 Arrive at any time, included transfer to hotel.
 There are no planned activities so check into our hotel and enjoy the city.
 Your Chief Experience Officer (CEO) will hold a general briefing in the evening, normally between 7pm and 8pm (a note will be posted in the arrival hotel with details).
 Officially named Bogotá, D.C.
 (Capital District), and once known as Santa Fe de Bogotá, the capital city of Colombia is home to more than seven million inhabitants.
 The city is located at an elevation of about 2,650m (8,660 ft) on a plateau in the Andes mountains.
 Modern Bogotá offers residents and visitors a wide variety of activities and amenities, combined with the picturesque beauty of its cultural and architectural past.
 Enjoy colonial churches and pre-colombian art in contrast with the futuristic high-rise buildings of a busy metropolis.
 Perhaps you might enjoy a visit to the National Museum of Colombia (one of the oldest museums on the continent and holding more than 20,000 pieces), La Plaza de Bolivar (government buildings at the heart of the city dating back through several eras), the Gold Museum, or one of its many historical churches (Santa Clara, San Francisco, San Ignacio, the Cathedral situated in La Plaza de Bolívar, La Tercera San Diego and the sanctuary of Monserrate).
 You may also wish to take a walk around (and maybe a little shopping) at some of its more interesting and trendy neighbourhoods including La Candelaria, La Macarena, Parque de la 93, La Zona T, and Monserrate, La Zona Rosa (bars and restaurants), La Zona G(International Cuisine) and Monserrate Santuary and City view point.

-Journey to Salento with a tour of a coffee farm with tastings.
-Free time to explore the town.
-Travel to Salento, a small typical colombian coffee village surrounded by incredible landscapes of mountains, rivers and valleys.
+Catch a flight to Armenia where we spend 2 nights at a local Hacienda.
+Take a Recuca coffee farm tour and learn about the culture of the region and the coffee growing process.
+On Day 3, enjoy a full day excursion to Salento and Cocora valley.
+Explore the area surrounding the coffee plantation and grounds to get acquainted with the process of coffee production, and there will be plenty of chances to sample!
+Lots of free time to explore the area and take exciting optional excursions like kayaking, rafting or biking or visit the nearby botanical garden and butterfly farm of Armenia.
+Excursion to Salento, a small typical colombian coffee village surrounded by incredible landscapes of mountains, rivers and valleys.
 In the afternoon we take an included tour to a coffee farm and enjoy the taste of a good coffee cup in the best coffee shop in town.
 The rest of the time is for us to stroll around the appealing streets of town.

 Depart at any time.